gosmos/restful/README.md

 Google App Engine
 -----------------

-gosmos/restful is fully GAE-compatible.
+Library is fully GAE-compatible.
 There are two things to pay attention to:
  1. Invoking *http.ListenAndServe()* is not allowed on GAE.
  2. Using package *main* is prohibited.

-Consult ([officialGAE docs](
+Consult [official GAE docs](
 https://developers.google.com/appengine/docs/go/gettingstarted/helloworld)
 for details.